flxw/flxw.github.io/_posts/2014-5-5-color-your-term.md

 ---
 layout: post
 title: Using a colorful terminal
+description: The case for a terminal and colorschemes
 ---
 An appeal to everyone to use colored terminals and do their eyes a favor.